callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/01-prologue.markdown

 to control your project).

 ## How do you read this?
-This books is split into different chapters, covering different problems and solutions of the FOSS-community.
+This book is split into different chapters, covering different problems and solutions of the FOSS-community.
 You are free to read them in non-chronological order, but I strongly recommend to read them in order.